Against discrimination at the RUB

 (4) Following or independently of advice, the persons who have experienced discrimination, i.e. in particular (violent) harassment, stalking and bullying, have the right to lodge a formal complaint.
 A distinction is to be made within the complaints procedure:

-• a) If the complaint concerns behaviour by students, the regulations to implement section 51a HG NRW apply, exclusively with the facts prescribed there by law and not with the characteristics or attributions from section 3(2) of this directive.
+• a) If the complaint concerns behavior by students, the regulations to implement section 51a HG NRW apply, exclusively with the facts prescribed there by law and not with the characteristics or attributions from section 3(2) of this directive.

 • b) If the matter concerns complaints between employees, the procedure of the „Service agreement for the implementation of complaint management according to AGG and to protect employees against bullying in the workplace“ (hereinafter referred to as “DV AGG”) applies.
 The procedure regulated in DV AGG begins upon application to the complaints body and ends with a recommendation to the department.
 If the complaint is justified, sanctions may be imposed under public service and employment law.